joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

     print('x is non-positive')
 {% endhighlight %}

+Statements are run sequentially.
+The computer does not look ahead.

 ### Expressions

 An expression is a combination of values, variables, and operators that produces a result.
-Expressions can be as simple as a single value, like "42", or as complex as a mathematical formula, like "2 * (3 + 4)".
+Expressions can be as simple as a single value, like "42", or as complex as a mathematical formula, like "2 * (3 + 4)**2".
 They calculate values that can be used in your program.
 They can be used in various contexts, such as in the body of a loop or as a parameter to a function.

 {% highlight python %}
 # Arithmetic expression